Wait, so I don’t have to use laundry detergent ever again?

 This is my honest review of The Smart Klean laundry ball.

-This ball has saved us on the road with our family for the last few months.
+This ball saved me on a road trip with our family!
 We didn’t have to buy any detergent and it saved tons of space in the car.
 For those of you that just started following my blog, I’m a military wife and we just relocated (and drove) all the way from Florida to North Idaho.

 I was really hesitant to try another gadget that probably was a gimmick and only lasts 6 months.
 Story of our lives right?
 Well, I also felt the detergents that I’ve been using were FULL of chemicals I couldn’t even pronounce.
 I wholeheartedly committed to the thought of having crunchy laundry if I was going to go non-toxic around my home.
 You don’t get all that softness with non-toxic products right?
 You have to give up something.

 I tried the ball on a Monday when my child was in school and husband was at work.
 I was determined to really get into the science behind this ball.
 I did a few loads and saw or felt ZERO difference.
 I started to geek out for a bit on the technology of the ball.